Advai-Dev-Lead/full_stack_test/README.md

 Build a **Task Management API and UI** that demonstrates your ability to work across the full stack.
 This exercise evaluates your skills in backend development, frontend implementation, cloud architecture understanding, and software engineering best practices.

+You are more than welcome to use an AI Codining Assitant or Co-Pilot as part of this exercise.

 ## The Challenge

 Create a simplified task management system with the following components: